6 min read

 Surah Al-Qadr: 1 - 5

-Here is the wisdom behind the above verse about night of decree:
+Here is the wisdom behind the above verses:

 Ramadan is a month like no other in the Islamic months' calendar, a time of reflection, mercy, and immense blessings.
 It’s the month in which the Quran was revealed, offering guidance and light to believers.